 Someone shakes my shoulder.
 A woman’s voice says, “You can’t sleep here.”

 Not true … look at me.
 I keep my eyes closed and curl into a tighter ball.
 “Is Varij alright?”
+I ask the someone.

 He grabbed Varij’s hair and threw her on the ground, grazing her cheek.
 A squaddie stopped me trying to attack the moron.
 I was angry enough but sufficiently puny to have mounted an assault that would have embarrassed a butterfly.
+I am a nurse not a soldier.

 Varij’s attacker tried to arrest the squaddies and someone broke his nose.
 None of us, obviously, remember seeing anything so he is a bit short of witnesses.